Connecting Perl on UNIX or Linux to Microsoft SQL Server

 $dbh->{odbc_exec_direct} = 1;

-This prevents certain versions of the Windows MS SQL Server ODBC driver (you use this driver if you are using the ODBC-ODBC Bridge to access SQL Server) from generating errors when the procedure the script contains is executed.
+This prevents certain versions of the Microsoft SQL Server ODBC driver (you use this driver if you access SQL Server with the ODBC-ODBC Bridge) from generating errors when the procedure the script contains is executed.
 The errors are similar to the following:

 (SQL-42S02)(DBD: Execute immediate failed err=-1) at